SSL vs. TLS: Which should you be using?

 In almost all situations, you should use TLS to leverage its robust encryption algorithms and authentication options.
 There shouldn’t be many compatibility issues between networks because it’s the current industry standard.

-Whether you use TLS or stick with SSL for legacy systems, some best practices will help keep your data as secure as possible.
-At a minimum, any organization’s security policy should include the following.
+Whether you use TLS or stick with SSL for legacy systems, some best practises will help keep your data as secure as possible.
+At a minimum, any organisation’s security policy should include the following.

 Use the latest TLS version